DarkoVeberic/RootFile/README.md

 and may contain sub-classes, any event-like structure can be streamed into a ROOT file in this way.

+If needed, additional single instances of classes can be appended to the file.

 Check the `test_rootfile.cpp` file for more details.